What is “Coordination des Associations et des Particuliers pour la Liberté de Conscience” (CAP Freedom of Conscience)?

 CAP Freedom of Conscience is a member of the European Federation for Freedom of Belief (FOB), European Network Of Religion and Belief (ENORB) and participate to the Civil Society Platform of Fundamental Rights created by the EU Fundamental Rights Agency DAFOH Partners in Combating and Preventing Forced Organ Harvesting

-HRC 61 Side-event Human Rights In Pakistan
+HRC 61 Side Event: Human Rights in Pakistan – Press Review

 CAP Freedom of Conscience involvement in Europe